2013 Houston Astros season: August

+September

+On September 28, former Astro Andy Pettitte made his final major league appearance at Minute Maid Park, earning a five-hit complete game victory as the New York Yankees defeated the Astros, 2–1.
+The Astros scored their lone run during the bottom of the fourth inning when Chris Carter drove home Jose Altuve on a groundout.
+J. D. Martinez doubled for the only extra-base hit off Pettitte.
+Pettitte whiffed Brandon Barnes in the eighth for his final major league strikeout.
+During the bottom of the ninth, Carter singled for the final hit off Pettitte, and Pettitte retired Martinez on a ground out to third base for his final batter of the contest and major league career.

+The Astros concluded the 2013 season on a 15-game losing streak, qualifying as the longest-ever in franchise annals.

 Performance overview

+Carlos Correa at the 2013 All-Star Futures Game.

-During an up-and-down first season as members of the American League, the Astros concluded on a 15-game losing streak, plunging them to a club-record 111 losses, On the season, Houston won just 12 series, 2 of which were sweeps, and none outside of the AL West.
-They were swept 18 times, finishing 45 games out of first place, winning just 2 games against the rival Texas Rangers and 4 games against the Oakland Athletics, getting shut out 14 times (twice in a row against the Rangers and the Rays).
+During an up-and-down first season as members of the American League, the Astros' 15-game losing streak, plunging their performance to a club-worst 111 losses.
+On the season, Houston won just 12 series, two of which were sweeps, and none outside of the AL West.
+They were swept 18 times, finishing 45 games out of first place, winning just two games against the rival Texas Rangers and four games against the Oakland Athletics, getting shut out 14 times (twice in a row against the Rangers and the Rays).
 They surrendered 10 runs or more in 17 games.

 For the third consecutive year, the Astros set the club record for losses, surpassing the 56–106 record the year prior.
 They finished 45 games behind the AL West-champion A's.
 The 45 games behind surpassed another club record set in 1975, when they trailed by 43 1/2 games to that year's National League West division-champion Cincinnati Reds, who claimed an incredible record along with that year's World Series.
+They became baseball's first team to lose 100 or more contests over three consecutive years since the 2004 to 2006 Kansas City Royals.

-However, a movement of talented youth provided exciting glimpses of future possibilities.
-Catcher Jason Castro, the Astros' biggest breakout star, hit .276 with 18 home runs and 56 RBI in just 120 games.
+However, several young players had breakout seasons.
+Catcher Jason Castro hit .276 with 18 home runs and 56 RBI in just 120 games.
 Second baseman Jose Altuve hit .284, 52 RBI, and 35 stolen bases.
-Third baseman Matt Dominguez delivered on one the best all-round performances, ranking second on the club to Chris Carter in home runs (21) and RBI (77), while being recognized for superlative defense at third base with the Wilson Defensive Player of the Year Award for the Astros.
+Third baseman Matt Dominguez ranked second on the club to Chris Carter in home runs (21) and RBI (77) while being recognized for his superlative defense at third base with the Wilson Defensive Player of the Year Award for the Astros.